philzook58/philzook58.github.io/_drafts/2020-02-10-meta-essays.md

+https://news.ycombinator.com/item?id=28953781 how to learn the asterisk method active learning
+- copy out. rote learning is good
+- gotta load stuff up to the brain
+-

-## How to search for shit
+## How to search for shit /  How to understand

 The power of magic words
 Reverse citations
 Dig down to a highly cited paper and dig up
 Look at common authors
-Read many things shallowly
-Keep a textfile open
+Read many things shallowly.
+5 books at once.
+Keeps it fresh.
+You'll notice the important commonalities Keep a textfile open
-Write an explanation on your blog and get precious doots
+Write an explanation on your blog and get precious doots Break down, concretify and simplify to a ridiculous extent What homework would you assign?
+Do it.
+Understanding is in the hands.

 # Is a PhD Good